dandv/meteor-http-more/README.md

 ...despite the fact that the server and client are essentially different, e.g. the client doesn't support redirects, or can run into CORS restrictions etc. Read more on the debate at [Meteor issue #1703](https://github.com/meteor/meteor/issues/1703).

 This is where `http-more` comes in.
-It lets you pass through to the underlying HTTP backend any options you want.
+It lets you pass through to the underlying HTTP backend (or frontend) any options you want.
-Currently, the backend is mikeal's `request` module, so you can pass, for example, `{rejectUnauthorized: false}` to avoid that `LEAF_SIGNATURE` error.
+Currently, the backend is mikeal's `request` module, so you can pass, for example, `{rejectUnauthorized: false}` to avoid that `LEAF_SIGNATURE` error, or {jar: true} to enable a session cookie jar.

-## How to install
+## Installing

 1. `npm install -g meteorite` (if not already installed)
 2. `meteor remove http`
 3. `mrt add http-more`

-## Tests
+## Contributing and tests

+After cloning this repo, run `./build.sh` to check out the latest Meteor and apply the patch.
+To run the tests, rename the cloned repo directory to `http-more`, and run in it `meteor test-packages .`.

+`http-more_tests.js` includes:

-`https_tests.js` includes a test against a site that as of March 2014, generates that `UNABLE_TO_VERIFY_LEAF_SIGNATURE` error.
+* a test against a site that as of March 2014, generates that `UNABLE_TO_VERIFY_LEAF_SIGNATURE` error.
+* a test against an NYTimes RSS feed that needs a cookie jar to redirect properly - [`request` issue #865](https://github.com/mikeal/request/issues/865)

 More tests, against other `request` options, are very welcome.

 ## How it works

-The repo includes `meteor/meteor` as a submodule, then patches only 6 lines in `httpcall_server.js`.
+The repo includes [`meteor/meteor`](https://github.com/meteor/meteor) as a submodule, then patches only 7 lines in `httpcall_server.js`.
 There's another one-line patch in `httpcall_tests.js` due to repackaging the files.
 That's it.

 Hopefully the Meteor team will fold this patch into the core, even as an undocumented option.